London designers blend creativity with commerce at fashion week

 "You have to run a valid and viable business to be able to fund the collections and to make something that has legs."

-The British Fashion Council has played an integral part in helping designers to capitalise on their creativity by running mentoring programmes, setting up online information on how to run a business and helping to secure funding and sponsorship for new brands.
+The British Fashion Council has played an integral part in helping designers to capitalize on their creativity by running mentoring programs, setting up online information on how to run a business and helping to secure funding and sponsorship for new brands.

 "It helps you because you can approach a much wider client," said Turkish designer Bora Aksu.
 "The people who cannot afford your brand or if it's not in their platform can suddenly can reach your product and can get to know you."